 - In what scenario might you need to access the archived data?

 - Who might need access to the data once it's archived?

-- Is the data covered under legal, regulatory, or other obligations?
+- Is lead, prospect, or customer data covered under legal, regulatory, or other obligations?

-- Do you actually need to keep the data?
+- Do you need to keep the data?

 - What about the related data?

-Access to archived data depends on your business drivers.
+Access to archives depends on your business drivers.
 If you're keeping the data in an archive for regulatory or internal policy reasons, you should limit access to those who need it for regulatory or auditing purposes.
 For companies archiving to reduce storage costs or clutter, you may want users to have more access to the data.
-How you implement your data retention policy will depend on which business driver is important to your organization.
+How you implement your data retention policy will depend on which business driver is essential to your organization.